 The program will support projects that apply innovative technology-based solutions to urban challenges.
 The program encourages eligible organisations – local governments, private companies, research organisations and not for profit bodies – to deliver collaborative smart city projects that improve the liveability, productivity and sustainability of Australian cities, suburbs and towns.

-- An incubation package which is open for registrations.
+An incubation package is open for registrations.

 The National Water Infrastructure Development Fund (the fund) implements the Australian Government’s commitment to start the detailed planning necessary to build or augment existing water infrastructure, including dams, pipelines or managed aquifer recharge.
 This will help secure the nation’s water supplies and deliver regional economic development benefits for Australia, while also protecting our environment.